hritik7080/Reddit-Flair-Detection-using-Tranfer-Learning/README.md

 # Reddit-Flair-Detection

-### Open the notebook in Google Colab.
+### Open the notebook in Google Colab (All of the libraries would be available there).
 Link to colab is given inside the notebook.

-### Data Collection
+#### Before opening the notebook, please go through the following steps:
 Create your reddit application first from <a href="https://www.reddit.com/prefs/apps">here</a>
 ![](https://miro.medium.com/max/1280/1*GQ8IREDENnkCRQT3VS55mQ.png)
 ![](https://miro.medium.com/max/1280/1*ssLYczSLGzfm6SPM7mWzBg.png)